Kargil War: Discovery of infiltration and mobilisation

 The Government of India responded with Operation Vijay, a mobilisation of 200,000 Indian troops.
 However, because of the nature of the terrain, division and corps operations could not be mounted; subsequent fighting was conducted mostly at the brigade or battalion level.
 In effect, two divisions of the Indian Army, numbering 20,000, plus several thousand from the Paramilitary forces of India and the air force were deployed in the conflict zone.
-The total number of Indian soldiers that were involved in the military operation on the Kargil-Drass sector was thus close to 30,000.
+The total number of Indian soldiers involved in the military operation in the Kargil-Drass sector was thus close to 30,000.
 The number of infiltrators, including those providing logistical backup, has been put at approximately 5,000 at the height of the conflict.

 The Indian Air Force launched Operation Safed Sagar in support of the mobilisation of Indian land forces on 26 May.
 The Indian government cleared limited use of Air Power only on 25 May, for fear of undesirable escalation, with the fiat that IAF fighter jets were not to cross the LOC under any circumstance.
 This was the first time any air war was fought at such high altitudes globally, with targets at altitudes between 6000 to 18000 ft above sea level.
-The rarified air at these altitudes affected ballistic trajectories of air to ground weapons, such as rockets, dumb and laser guided bombs.
+The rarified air at these altitudes affected the ballistic trajectories of air to ground weapons such as rockets, as well as dumb and laser guided bombs.
 There was no opposition at all by the Pakistani Air Force, leaving the IAF free to carry out its attacks with impunity.
 The total air dominance of the IAF gave the aircrew enough time to modify aiming indices and firing techniques, increasing its effectiveness during the high altitude war.
 Poor weather conditions and range limitations intermittently affected bomb loads and the number of airstrips that could be used, except for the Mirage 2000 fleet, which commenced operations on 30 May.

 Naval action

-The Indian Navy also prepared to blockade the Pakistani ports (primarily the Karachi port) to cut off supply routes under Operation Talwar.
-The Indian Navy's western and eastern fleets joined in the North Arabian Sea and began aggressive patrols and threatened to cut Pakistan's sea trade.
+The Indian Navy also prepared to blockade Pakistani ports, primarily Karachi port, to cut off supply routes under Operation Talwar.
+The operation's goal was to choke Pakistani trade channels and damage its oil imports.
+The mission started when the frigate INS Taragiri and the missile corvettes INS Veer and INS Nirghat were first deployed near the Dwaraka coast, along with Dornier 228 maritime patrol aircraft.
+The Indian Navy's western and eastern fleets joined in the North Arabian Sea on 25th May and began aggressive patrols.
+Rajput and Delhi class Destroyers were deployed near Saurashtra.
+By 30th June, Indian amphibious warfare ships were also deployed, when they intercepted a North Korean merchantman carrying weapons to Pakistan.
 This exploited Pakistan's dependence on sea-based oil and trade flows.
-Later, then–Prime Minister of Pakistan Nawaz Sharif disclosed that Pakistan was left with just six days of fuel to sustain itself if a full-scale war had broken out.
+The Indian flotilla also conducted naval drills in the Arabian Sea.
+The Western fleet moved into strike positions and the submarine fleet of the Indian Navy was deployed around Karachi.
+Later, then–Prime Minister of Pakistan Nawaz Sharif disclosed Pakistan was left with just six days of fuel to sustain itself if a full-scale war had broken out.